 legal resources necessary to hold negligent facilities accountable.

-Throughout the year, Medicare routinely inspect and surveys every Connecticut nursing home to identify violations and deficiencies that lead to substandard care.
-Currently, fifty-one (23%) of the 224 nursing facilities rated in Connecticut are deemed to be below the national average after investigators determined the nursing staff provide substandard care.
-If your loved one was mistreated, neglected, abused, or died unexpectedly from substandard care while living in a Connecticut nursing facility, we encourage you to contact the Connecticut nursing home abuse & neglect lawyers at Nursing Home Law Center to discuss a claim for compensation during a free case review.
+Throughout the year, Medicare routinely inspects and surveys every Connecticut caregiving facility to identify violations and deficiencies that lead to substandard care.
+Currently, fifty-one (23%) of the 224 nursing facilities rated in Connecticut are deemed to be below the national average after investigators determined the medical team if you provide substandard care.

 - Unexplained bruises and abrasions